 Bulldogs Open Season With Weekend Trip To Washington DC

-NEW HAVEN, Conn. – Eight home games, including two against state rivals, highlight the 2018 Yale women's soccer schedule.
+NEW HAVEN, Conn. – Six home games highlight the 2018 Yale women's soccer schedule.
 In addition, there are three first-time opponents among the 17 games.
 The Bulldogs kickoff the season with a trip to Washington DC for games against Howard on Aug.
 24 and Georgetown on Aug.
 26.

 Here are notes on another challenging schedule for Rudy Meredith's squad: